PHOTOGRAPHING LEMON SNAPS,

 take a shot of an object a few inches in front of the camera

-and then physically switch your camera body to manual focus.
+while it is underwater and then physically switch your camera body to manual focus.

 All DSLRs have this function.